phstc/param_store/README.md

 This gem is not a replacement for [dotenv](https://github.com/bkeepers/dotenv).
 I still use and recommend it in development, in case it is "safe" to save your keys in `.env` files.
 Otherwise, you could also use AWS Parameter Store for development.

+**ParamStore works, but it is still under development, future PATCH releases may introduce breaking changes.
+Once the interface is figured out, this gem will follow [Semantic Versioning](https://semver.org/).**

 ## Installation

 Add this line to your application's Gemfile: